vproxy guide: Step-by-step Rust proxy setup & IPv6 rotation

 Now Firefox routes all traffic through vproxy.
 This works with any Linux application.

-IP Address Already in Use
+Address Already in Use

 Error: Address already in use (os error 48)